 There is some evidence that the COVID-19 pandemic disproportionally affected racial and ethnic minorities in the United States.
 Asian Americans and immigrants are no exception.
 Because many Asian Americans and immigrants work in sectors that are considered to be essential, they are at increased risk of exposure to COVID-19.
 An estimated 2 million of Asian Americans work in the health care, transportation, and service sectors [409].
 According to the Centers for Disease Control and Prevention (CDC), 3.1% of COVID-19 cases and 3.7% of COVID-19-related deaths occurred in Asian Americans [410].
-In a study of 5,500 adults included in the Los Angeles Pandemic Surveillance Cohort Study, Vietnamese and Korean American experienced higher rates of unemployment during the pandemic than other racial groups [473].

 Asian Americans are also less likely to be tested, with 345 tests per 10,000 population, compared with 423 tests per 10,000 general population [411].
-Specifically, Asian Indians were less likely to get vaccinated [473].
 This has been partially attributed to testing sites being less likely to be available in areas that are predominantly Asian.
 Fear of stigmatization and racism are additional barriers to testing [411].